 Cheap flights to Edinburgh, Scotland

-Nearly 12 million visitors a year book flights to Edinburgh, Scotland’s capital where ancient architecture seamlessly blends with modern living.
+Millions of visitors a year book flights to Edinburgh, the capital of Scotland, where ancient architecture seamlessly blends with modern living.
 Examples are dotted throughout the city from the new Scottish Parliament building to the imposing Edinburgh Castle that sits high on the hilltop commanding every visitor’s attention.
-Most people who book a flight to Edinburgh make sure and book a tour of the castle well in advance to beat the crowds.
+Most people who book a flight to Edinburgh make sure to book a tour of the castle well in advance to beat the crowds.

 It may sound ironic that an ancient city with its winding medieval streets and gothic architecture would be one of the liveliest cities in Europe.
 Not only does it have a buzzing nightlife scene but every August four festivals including the world’s largest, “the Fringe”, take place there transforming the city into one big celebration.
 Beyond the city walls, visitors can explore the rural area of the Lothians: East Lothian, Midlothian and West Lothian.
 All three areas provide a relaxing break to the hustle and bustle of modern day life.
 Midlothian is probably the most visited thanks to its Rosslyn Chapel being featured in the Da Vinci Code.
 Fans of the movie who are booking flights to Edinburgh should plan a stop to Midlothian as part of their visit.

 With so much history to take in, and things to see and do, it may be difficult to figure out where to start when you get to Edinburgh.
 Here are some tips to help you plan your trip to Edinburgh and enjoy the smoothest possible visit to this historic city.